ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster to create a logging filter for.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster to create a logging filter for.</dd>

 <dt><code>--type <em>LOG_TYPE</em></code></dt>
 <dd>The type of logs that you want to apply the filter to.
 Currently <code>all</code>, <code>container</code>, and <code>host</code> are supported.</dd>

 <dt><code>-lc, --logging-config <em>CONFIG</em></code></dt>
-<dd>The logging configuration ID.
+<dd>Optional: The logging configuration ID.
 If not provided, the filter is applied to all of the cluster logging configurations that are passed to the filter.
 You can view log configurations that match the filter by using the <code>--show-matching-configs</code> flag with the command.
-To specify multiple IDs, use multiple flags, such as `-lc id1 -lc id2`.
-This value is optional.</dd>
+To specify multiple IDs, use multiple flags, such as `-lc id1 -lc id2`.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The {{site.data.keyword.openshiftshort}} project from which you want to filter logs.
-This value is optional.</dd>
+<dd>Optional: The {{site.data.keyword.openshiftshort}} project from which you want to filter logs.</dd>

 <dt><code>--container <em>CONTAINER_NAME</em></code></dt>
-<dd>The name of the container from which you want to filter out logs.
-This flag applies only when you are using log type <code>container</code>.
-This value is optional.</dd>
+<dd>Optional: The name of the container from which you want to filter out logs.
+This flag applies only when you are using log type <code>container</code>.</dd>

 <dt><code>--level <em>LOGGING_LEVEL</em></code></dt>
-<dd>Filters out logs that are at the specified level and less.
+<dd>Optional: Filters out logs that are at the specified level and less.
 Acceptable values in their canonical order are <code>fatal</code>, <code>error</code>, <code>warn/warning</code>, <code>info</code>, <code>debug</code>, and <code>trace</code>.
-This value is optional.
 As an example, if you filtered logs at the <code>info</code> level, <code>debug</code>, and <code>trace</code> are also filtered. **Note**: You can use this flag only when log messages are in JSON format and contain a level field.
 Example output: <code>{"log": "hello", "level": "info"}</code></dd>

 <dt><code>--message <em>MESSAGE</em></code></dt>
-<dd>Filters out any logs that contain a specified message anywhere in the log.
-This value is optional.
+<dd>Optional: Filters out any logs that contain a specified message anywhere in the log.
 Example: The messages "Hello", "!", and "Hello, World!", would apply to the log "Hello, World!".</dd>

 <dt><code>--regex-message <em>MESSAGE</em></code></dt>
-<dd>Filters out any logs that contain a specified message that is written as a regular expression anywhere in the log.
-This value is optional.
+<dd>Optional: Filters out any logs that contain a specified message that is written as a regular expression anywhere in the log.
 Example: The pattern "hello [0-9]" would apply to "hello 1", "hello 2", and "hello 9".</dd>

 <dt><code>--force-update</code></dt>
 <dd>Force your Fluentd pods to update to the latest version.
 Fluentd must be at the latest version in order to change your logging configurations.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Examples**: